ptomulik/puppet-repoutil/README.md

   * it executes CLI commands necessary to query information from package repositories.
-The exact list of commands being executed depend on agent's OS and module's usage, but generally they should be regarded as harmless.
+The exact list of commands being executed depend on agent's OS and module's usage, but generally they should be regarded as read-only.

     The following CLI commands are currently used by `repoutil`'s: